Large Sample Properties of Partitioning-Based Series Estimators: IMSE and Convergence Rates

 \section{IMSE and Convergence Rates}

-We establish two main results related to the point estimator $\widehat{\partial^\bq\mu}_0(\bx)$.
-First, we obtain valid IMSE expansions for the estimator, which also give as a by-product an estimate of its $L_2$ convergence rate.
-Second, we establish the uniform convergence rate of the estimator.
+We establish two main results related to the point estimator $\widehat{\partial^\bq\mu}_0(\bx)$: a valid IMSE expansion for the estimator, which gives as a by-product an estimate of its $L_2$ convergence rate, and its uniform convergence rate.